Guy Parmelin: Member of the Federal Council

 On 16 June 2021, as President of Switzerland, Parmelin hosted the 2021 Russia–United States summit at Villa La Grange in Geneva between Vladimir Putin and Joe Biden.
 He wished them "a fruitful dialogue, in the interests of [their] two countries, and the world".

+On 10 December 2025, Parmelin was elected Federal President for the year 2026 with 203 valid votes in the Federal Assembly (of a total of 246).

+On 9 January 2026, Parmelin addressed the nation in an open letter following the lethal New Year's Eve fire at the Le Constellation bar in Crans-Montana, which killed 40 people, many teenagers, and injured over 110, pledging solidarity and demanding investigations into safety breaches.

 Personal life

-In 1995, Parmelin married Caroline Merotto, a daughter of Aldo Merotto, an engineer of Italian origin, and Maria (née Moosrainer).
+In 1995, Parmelin married Caroline Merotto, the daughter of Aldo Merotto, an engineer of Italian origin, and Maria Merotto (née Moosrainer).
 They have no children.